 The house was demolished in 1964.

+Perhaps this question have been definitively answered; I’d love to hear from you in the comments below if that’s the case.
+Please include sources.
 Otherwise, we’ll sit with these mysteries, search the possibilities and see what time shares with us!

 - James C. Mitchell – An article I started on Wikipedia